vipertooth/Notes/Training/gpg-setup.md

   RemoteForward /run/user/1000/gnupg/S.gpg-agent /run/user/1000/gnupg/S.gpg-agent.extra
   # RemoteForward [remote socket] [local socket]
 ```

-You should then be able to use YubiKey as if it were connected to the remote machine.

 If you're still having problems, it may be necessary to edit `gpg-agent.conf` file on both the remote and local machines to add the following information: